arshad31/exam/README.md

 - Display success alerts using Bootstrap components

 ## Technologies Used
-- HTML5
+- HTML
-- JavaScript (Vanilla)
+- JavaScript
-- Bootstrap 5
+- Bootstrap

 ## How to Run
 1. Download or clone the repository.